davidnhaugen-94/davidnhaugen-94/README.md

 ### 1. API Portal Standardization & Release Governance (Case Study)

 * The Challenge: Engineering teams were producing highly technical API content, but the formatting, terminology, and structure lacked consistency.
-This created onboarding friction for global enterprise clients and increased the support burden on product managers.
+This created an inconsistent documentation workflow, with engineers using different tools, formatting conventions, and editorial standards across the API documentation.
-* My Role: I acted as the Senior Editorial and Information Architect lead.
-I reviewed all developer-facing API content, standardized the documentation layout, and built a unified formatting system.
+* My Role: I supported the R&D team by reviewing developer-facing API documentation, improving English clarity, and standardizing formatting and presentation across the documentation.
 I aligned the technical documentation directly with software updates to guarantee absolute accuracy before client delivery.
 * The Outcome: Delivered a polished, synchronized, and client-ready developer portal.
-This eliminated structural confusion, protected the company’s enterprise branding, and allowed global integration partners to onboard seamlessly.
+This resulted in more consistent documentation structure and presentation, making the content easier to review, maintain, and navigate.

 ### 2. Product Documentation & Hardware Installation Samples